microsoft/finops-toolkit/docs-mslearn/toolkit/help/troubleshooting.md

 ## Do you have a specific error code?

-If you have a specific error code, we recommend starting with [common errors](errors.md) for a direct explanation of the issue you are facing as well as how to mitigate or work around the issue.
+If you have a specific error code, we recommend starting with [common errors](errors.md) for a direct explanation of the issue you're facing.
+There's also information about how to mitigate or work around the issue.

 <br>

 ## Validate your FinOps hub deployment

+Use the following steps to validate your FinOps hub deployment:
 <!--
 1. [Cost Export](#cost-export)
 2. [Azure Data Factory](#data-factory)